nuxt/nuxt/docs/3.api/3.utils/navigate-to.md

   `navigateTo` redirects to the given path and sets the redirect code to [`302 Found`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/302) by default when the redirection takes place on the server side.

-  This default behavior can be modified by providing different `redirectCode`.
-Commonly, [`301 Moved Permanently`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/301) can be used for permanent redirections.
+  You can modify default behavior by providing a different `redirectCode`.
+Commonly [`301 Moved Permanently`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/301) can be used for permanent redirections.

 - `external` (optional)